 No. Outbound connectivity from the web server will go directly via its normal path.
 RedShield is in-path only for incoming client requests, and corresponding server responses.

 Are there any other effects to be aware of?

 Client IP Address: All traffic will come from the RedShield IP address ranges of each local PoP, or point of presence.
 Some applications may use the client's real IP address when writing server logs; these logs may need to be changed to take the IP address from the X-Forwarded-For header instead of the IP header in the packet.
 Most web servers make this easy, as it is a very common architecture used by load balancers and Content Distribution Networks (CDNs).

-***** PLEASE DISABLE ANY REACTIVE IP BLOCKING OR BLACKLISTING FUNCTIONS *****
+***** PLEASE DISABLE ANY REACTIVE IP BLOCKING *****

 Load Balancers: Some load balancers may use the client IP address as a means to distribute traffic to one or more servers.
 By default, IP-based load balancing of traffic from RedShield Cloud will be ineffective, and one server will end up taking all the load.
 RedShield recommends cookie insertion or load balancing based on the X-Forwarded-For header which RedShield Cloud inserts into each request, containing the client's real IP address.
 If these methods are not available, ask your service delivery team about source IP address pools or RedShield Server Load Balancing.